 php artisan db:seed

-Step 6: Setup routes and controllers for backend data.
+Step 6: Set up routes and controllers for backend data.

-Remember, we are creating the API at the backend of Laravel.
+We are creating the API at the backend of Laravel.
 So in Laravel, you can use api.php for routing and not web.php because we are just calling an API.
 So go to the routes >> api.php and define one route.

 // routes >> api.php